kevin-deyoungster/blog/_posts/2020-07-20-Recreating-GhanaPost.md

 The process of fetching the address for any given GPS coordinate is as
 follows:

-1. Find which region and district (and region) it falls in and fetch their code (first letters)
+1. Find which region and district it falls in and fetch their codes (first letters)
-2. Find which area *and* location it falls in and fetch its code from the datastore
+2. Find which area *and* location it falls in and fetch their codes from the datastore
 3. Return the address by combining outputs from (1), (2)

 #### 1. Find the region and district that contain the GPS coordinate